fbader927/vizTrace/README.md

 4. webview - Webview library to render GUI
 5. Scapy - Crafts and sends packets for traceroute
 6. Flask - Web app framework, for GUI and handling requests
-7. Flask-CORS - Flask extension for to allow communication between frontend and backend
+7. Flask-CORS - Flask extension to allow communication between backend and UI

 Installation: